shosaco/vistime/README.md

 # vistime
 ####an R package for pretty timeline creation

-Create timelines or Gantt charts - offline and interactive.
-The charts can be included and in Shiny apps and/or manipulated using package `plotly`.

-Given a data frame containing event names and dates (can be `String`, `Date` or `POSIXct` in standard notation) and optionally groups, end dates for ranges, colors, tooltips or title, it creates a charming diagram of the given dates and events.
-It distinguishes between single events (having StartDate == EndDate) and ranges (given EndDate).
-Color column name can be handed over with the `color`-argument, if none are given, they are chosen from `RColorBrewer`.
+Create timelines or Gantt charts, offline and interactive, that are usable in the 'RStudio' viewer pane, in 'R Markdown' documents and in 'Shiny' apps using 'plotly.js', a high-level, declarative charting library.
+Hover the mouse pointer over a point or task to show details or drag a rectangle to zoom in.
+Timelines (and the data behind them) can be manipulated using 'plotly_build()' or, once uploaded to a 'plotly' account, viewed and modified in a web browser.

 **Feedback welcome:** shosaco_nospam@hotmail.com